 On June 13, 2019, the Company entered into an interest rate swap agreement to reduce its exposure to interest rate volatility.
 The interest rate swap has a notional amount of \$175,000 effective for the period May 31, 2019 through May 31, 2024.
 The Company may have counterparty credit risk resulting from the interest rate swap, which it monitors on an on-going basis.
 The risk lies with one global financial institution.
-Under the interest rate swap agreement, the Company will either receive or make payments on a monthly basis based on the differential between 2.495% and LIBOR (with a LIBOR floor of 1.0%).
+Under the interest rate swap agreement, the Company will either receive or make payments on a monthly basis based on the differential between 2.424% and SOFR.
 The interest rate swap was previously accounted for as a cash flow hedge.
 During the first quarter of 2020, the swap was determined to be ineffective.
 As a result, the swap was dedesignated on March 19, 2020, and the remaining losses included in Accumulated other comprehensive loss on the Consolidated Balance Sheets would be amortized into interest expense on a straight line basis through the life of the swap.
-The amount amortized from Accumulated other comprehensive loss into earnings during the years ended December 31, 2022 and 2021 was (\$1,163) and \$568, respectively.
-A mark-to-market adjustment of \$476 and (\$1,760) was recorded as Interest expense in the Consolidated Statements of Income (Loss) for the years ended December 31, 2022 and 2021, respectively, related to the swap.
+The amount amortized from Accumulated other comprehensive loss into earnings during the years ended December 31, 2023 and 2022 was (\$1,163) and (\$1,163), respectively.
+A mark-to-market adjustment of \$476 and \$476 was recorded as Interest expense in the Consolidated Statements of Income for the years ended December 31, 2023 and 2022, respectively, related to the swap.

 On June 9, 2021, in conjunction with entering into the Credit Agreement described above, the Company re-designated its swap.
 As a result, the swap will be recorded at fair value with changes recorded in Accumulated other comprehensive loss.
 The amortization from Accumulated other comprehensive income into earnings from the previous dedesignation has been adjusted as of June 9, 2021 to include the de-recognition of previously recognized mark-to-market gains and the amortization of the off-market component as of the re-designation date, and will continue to be recognized through the life of the swap.
-The amount expected to be amortized from Accumulated other comprehensive loss into earnings in the next twelve months is \$687.
+The amount expected to be amortized from Accumulated other comprehensive loss into earnings in the next twelve months is \$286.